sdnfv/openNetVM/docs/loadbalancer/index.rst

 Troubleshooting:
 -----------------

 - If you receive the error :code:`connect failed: No route to host` when starting the iPerf client, it is possible that the ARP NF was unable to complete all of the necessary IP/HWAddress mappings.
-We can check whether this is the case by executing arp -n in the command line of the client node.
+When running the ARP NF, please be sure that IPs are listed in the same order as the DPDK port numbers they correspond to.
+If this was not the issue, we can check whether the mappings are incomplete by executing :code:`arp -n` in the command line of the client node.
 If the HWaddress resolves to :code:`(incomplete)` (example shown below), then the MAC address must be mapped manually.
 Refer to the **Topology Template** to confirm the correct hardware address for the client-side ONVM port.
 Then, execute the command :code:`sudo arp -s <X.X.X.X> <X:X:X:X:X>` where the first input is the ONVM client-side port IP and the second input is the client-side port MAC address.
-Using the template above, the arguments would be :code:`sudo arp -s 10.10.1.2 90:e2:ba:24:d1:14`.
+Using the template above, the arguments would be :code:`sudo arp -s 10.10.1.2 90:e2:ba:82:2c:7c`.
 Additional manual mappings may also be needed on the backend nodes.
 The same process is applied, but the mapping will now correlate to the server-side ONVM port.
 Confirm that the HWaddress has now been added by running :code:`arp -n`, and proceed with running the iPerf client again.

   .. image:: ../images/lb-9.png